-The report recognised that the recommendations from John McClelland’s 2006 Review of Procurement in Scotland - Report and Recommendations were now effectively business as usual, with future emphasis shifting to a new set of strategic objectives that underpin a more succinct vision for procurement in its third phase:
+The report recognised that the recommendations from John McClelland’s 2006 Review of Procurement in Scotland - Report and Recommendations were now effectively business as usual, with future emphasis shifting to a new set of strategic objectives that underpin a more succinct vision for procurement as it transitions from a programme environment:

 “Delivering procurement that improves public services for a prosperous, fairer and more sustainable Scotland.”

 Scotland’s approach to procurement in 2016 builds on the hallmarks of the procurement reform programme - business friendly, socially responsible procurement, making the purchase of services much quicker, cheaper and better, and supporting small and medium-sized businesses.
 There has been a subtle shift from ‘government-led, public sector owned’ to a ‘truly collaborative approach’, in a period framed by legislative and regulatory changes.

 What does this approach seek to achieve?

 Public procurement in Scotland will deliver local economic, environmental and social benefits, at the same time contributing to our role in a global economy where ethical and sustainable procurement is demonstrated on a worldwide basis.